harissabil/DaMoMe/README.md

 To build this project, you need the latest stable version of Android Studio.

 1. Clone or download the project and open it in Android Studio.
-2. Get your [Gemini API key](https://aistudio.google.com/apikey) and add it to the `AppSecret.kt` file located in:
+2. Get your [Gemini API key](https://aistudio.google.com/apikey) and add it to the `AppSecret.kt` file located in: `src/commonMain/kotlin/com/harissabil/damome/core/secret` like the following:
-   `src/commonMain/kotlin/com/harissabil/damome/core/secret`.
-   The file should look like this:

    ```kotlin
    package com.harissabil.damome.core.secret